Standing: Expansion of pendulum model

 Some investigators have replaced the ankle inverted pendulum analogy with a model of double linked pendulums involving both hip and ankle sway.
 Neither model is accepted as more than an approximation.
 Analysis of postural sway shows much more variation than is seen in a physical pendulum or even a pair of coupled pendulums.
 Furthermore, quiet standing involves activity in all joints, not just the ankles or hips.

 In the past, the variation was attributed to random effects.
 A more recent interpretation is that sway has a fractal structure.
 A fractal pattern consists of a motif repeated at varying levels of magnification.
 The levels are related by a ratio called the fractal dimension.
 It is believed that the fractal pattern offers a range of fine and gross control tuning.
 Fractal dimension is altered in some motor dysfunctions.
 In other words, the body cannot compensate well enough for imbalances.

 Pathology

 Although standing per se is not dangerous, there are pathologies associated with it.
 One short term condition is orthostatic hypotension, and long term conditions are sore feet, stiff legs and low back pain.

 Orthostatic hypotension

-Orthostatic hypotension is characterized by an unusually low blood pressure when the patient is standing up.
+Orthostatic hypotension is characterized by unusually low blood pressure when the patient is standing up.

 It can cause dizziness, lightheadedness, headache, blurred or dimmed vision and fainting, because the brain does not get sufficient blood supply.
 This, in turn, is caused by gravity, pulling the blood into the lower part of the body.

 Normally, the body compensates, but in the presence of other factors, e.g. hypovolemia, diseases and medications, this response may not be sufficient.

 There are medications to treat hypotension.
 In addition, there are many lifestyle advisories.
 Many of them, however, are specific for a certain cause of orthostatic hypotension, e.g. maintaining a proper fluid intake in dehydration.